carlosiglezb/bumpybot/README.md

 ## Robot Bootup
 Turn on the switches for Battery, Logic, and Motor.
-If the local computer is not turned on, manually boot up the computer.
+If the onboard computers, Bumpybot-Upboard and Bumpybot-Orin are not turned on, manually boot them via their power buttons.
-Set up your network settings to connect to the robot.

-For a wireless connection, make sure to connect your remote computer to the hcrlab2 wireless network.
-You may access the BumpyBot computer by `ssh hcrl-bumpybot@192.168.52.35`

 ## Network Setup

 #### [Click here for documentation on the current networking scheme](Network.md)